Technology Swaps: Why You Must Unlearn What You Think You Know

 Pay special attention to the second hardest problem: that you don’t know what you don’t know.
 The hardest problem?
 As Mark Twain said, “It ain't what you don't know that gets you into trouble.
 It's what you know for sure that just ain't so.”

 Mark spent most of the past 25 years working in the analytics field, starting with AI at the University of Pittsburgh and autonomous robotics at Carnegie Mellon University.
-He is also involved with emerging technology as a researcher, sits on the O’Reilly Strata conference committee, chairs the Accelerate data science conference, is on the faculty of TDWI, and is a member of the Data Engineering and Science Council.
+He is also involved in technology research, speaks internationally, and chairs several industry conferences.

 Get to Know Mark Madsen